-Now in its fifth year, the award-winning Suwanee Youth Leaders (SYL) program is a nine-month City of Suwanee leadership program for high school sophomores and juniors.
-SYL is open to students who attend public, private, and home-based schools and live in the North Gwinnett, Peachtree Ridge, and Collins Hill clusters.
+The award-winning Suwanee Youth Leaders (SYL) program is a nine-month leadership program open to high school students who live in the North Gwinnett, Peachtree Ridge, and Collins Hill clusters, as well as home school and private school students who reside within those clusters.
 The program centers on civic involvement, leadership skills, and volunteer opportunities.

 The partnership with the City of Suwanee and Suwanee Youth Leaders provides an outstanding opportunity for our student leaders to learn about civic engagement.
 The program that Suwanee has created teaches critical soft skills, teamwork protocols, and ultimately event production that kids do not get to learn in traditional classroom settings.
 Not only do they get to work with and learn from amazing adults, but they also network with students from other clusters to create a collaborative relationship that makes all of our schools better.

 What did I get from the program?
 Honestly: my voice.
 When I applied to SYL, I was really shy and timid; I had never done anything like this before.
 I was afraid to even apply for fear of rejection.
 Even after being accepted into the program, I was terrified to come to the first meeting.
 Over time my confidence grew because of this program and the people in it.
 I was encouraged to do things I would have never done by myself, pushing past my limits and discovering this whole new level of myself that I didn't know of before.
 My biggest, proudest moment was spontaneously becoming the emcee of the Suwannee Fest Parade.
 Taking the microphone with no fear made me realize how much I had grown over the past few months.